JeremyBrent/stock_market_analyzer/README.md

 Models tested were derived from [this literature review](https://dl.acm.org/doi/10.1145/3649451).
 For example, FinBert was directly mentioned [here](https://dl.acm.org/doi/10.1145/3649451#sec-4-4-5) and VADER was discussed [here](https://dl.acm.org/doi/10.1145/3649451#sec-4-4-4).
-Finbert and Roberta were two of the [top performing models](https://dl.acm.org/doi/10.1145/3649451#tab3) discussed in this literature review.
+Finbert and Roberta were two of the top performing models discussed in this literature review [Du et al. (2024)](https://dl.acm.org/doi/10.1145/3649451#tab3), and used as a top performer in this research [Xiao et al. (2023)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10403218/).

 ### Run
 Running experiments for choosing the most accurate FSA model on the ground truth data, defined